Introduction - Intent, Implementation and Impact

 - Support the identification of barriers to learning and the development of strategies to overcome these.

-Assessment is an on-going activity throughout the year through questioning, marking of pupils’ work and observations of pupils’ learning.
+Assessment is an on-going activity throughout the year through questioning, marking of students’ work and observations of students’ learning.

-Pupils are formally assessed in English, maths and ICT three times per year, the final assessment of the year often, but not always, being one which gains an accreditation.
-Pupils will only be entered for a qualification if it is agreed by all parties that they are ready and we are confident that accreditation will be gained.
+Students are formally assessed in English, Maths and ICT three times per year.
+Students can be entered for a formal qualification assessment at any time during the academic year if it is agreed by all parties that they are ready and we are confident that accreditation will be gained.
+This allows for progress and appropriate challenge.

-Teachers assess other PAIL subjects, SCERI and behaviour using a RAG (Red/Amber/Green) rating, depending on how far pupils have met their targets.
+Teachers assess other curriculum subjects, SCERI and behaviour using a RAG (Red/Amber/Green) rating, depending on how far students have met their targets.
 Further details on how each subject is assessed can be seen in the subject specific pages.

 Curriculum Impact: Attainment and Progress